wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

       2001:db8:0:1::/64               eth0, fe80::1234:5678
       203.0.113.0/24                  eth0, 192.0.2.1

-When a packet is routed according to a given routing table entry, the forwarding plane typically maps the next-hop address to a link-layer address (a "MAC address") by using an address resolution protocol (for example the Neighbor Discovery protocol (ND) [RFC4861] in the case of
+When a packet is forwarded according to a given routing table entry, the forwarding plane typically maps the next-hop address to a link-layer address (a "MAC address") by using an address resolution protocol (for example the Neighbor Discovery protocol (ND) [RFC4861] in the case of